 2. Use header tags to structure your page

-HTML header tags help Google understand the content on your pages, and break it up into logical, easily skimmed sections.
+HTML header tags help Google and AI assistants understand the content on your pages, and break it up into logical, easily skimmed sections for readers.

 Header tags look like this—<h2>Header goes here</h2>—in your page’s code.
 You can use the Ahrefs toolbar to quickly see how header tags are used on a page: